 The size of the health problem can be measured in many ways.
 For this report, mortality and morbidity rates and the percent of the population effected by particular health problems were used.
-For health issues with multiple indicators, the median was used.
-The maximum score is 10 and the minimum 0.
+For health issues with multiple indicators, the median of those indicators was used.
+The maximum score is 10 and the minimum is 0.
 The criteria for rating and the score for each indicator is given in the tables below.

-Table 17: Ranking Criteria for Size of the Health Problem
+Table 14: Ranking Criteria for Size of the Health Problem